Azure/reliable-web-app-pattern-dotnet/workshop/7 - Performance Efficiency/README.md

     }
     ```

-1. Add the following code to handle if a connection string is not present, use the built-in distributed cache.
+1. The following code handles if a connection string is not present, use the built-in distributed cache.

     ```csharp
     else